Maine Local Living School

 Handwork:

-- Carving with the drawknife and shave-horse spoons, spatulas, swords, butter knives
+- Carving with the drawknife and shave-horse spoons, spatulas, bowls, butter knives

 - Hide tanning and leather work